KGaurav-8102/Javascript-Revision/README.md

 # Javascript-Revision
-Javascript is designed for making webpages alive.
+Javascript is designed for making webpages alive.The programs in javascript is known as scripts.